Dr. Kevin Kemball, Director of Business Development for the NAIT Centre for Boreal Research

-Julie joined the Boreal Research Institute as the Program Assistant in February 2017 bringing with her an extensive background in administration and accounting.
+Julie joined the Centre for Boreal Research as the Program Assistant in February 2017 bringing with her an extensive background in administration and accounting.
 She supports BRI’s program teams in day-to-day operations including a variety of administrative, coordination and logistical services.
 Julie further provides planning support for our workshops and advisory board meetings.

 Melanie Bird, Research Technician

 Earned a BSc (Hons) in geography from the University of Calgary with a focus on soils and ecohydrology, and was a member of the Wetland Soil and Ecohydrology Lab conducting peatland-related research.
-Since joining the institute as a research officer in the Peatland Restoration Program in 2014, Melanie has managed field operations, site set up, training and coordination of field staff, data collection, site monitoring, as well as executing lab and greenhouse experiments.
+Since joining the centre as a research officer in the Peatland Restoration Program in 2014, Melanie has managed field operations, site set up, training and coordination of field staff, data collection, site monitoring, as well as executing lab and greenhouse experiments.
 Melanie's prior work experience involves data management for a petrochemical company.

 Ryan O'Neill, Research Technician